 Prep II builds on the sound foundation laid in the Early Years and introduces the children to the National Curriculum using a wide range of different approaches and experiences to bring the learning to life.

 These include learning through stories and artefacts, such as learning about toys from the past by setting up our own museum with real toys.
 It also means learning through hands on experience, like the way we tracking the progress of the seasons through exploring the plants and animals in the school grounds.
 And learning from others with visitors and exciting trips that set the learning in real and meaningful contexts.

 All this is underpinned by high quality Maths, English and Phonics lessons following a structured and rich curriculum that ensure that children continue to build their core skills and understanding.

-Our next Whole School Open Morning is at 10am on Saturday 7th March 2020.
+Our Whole School Open Morning is at 10am on Saturday 7th March 2020.
 The Headteacher’s Talk will start at 10am and Tours of the school will commence at 10.30am.
 Register now to attend.

 In Prep II there is a strong emphasis on reading and developing a love of books and stories.
 Children benefit from regular one to one reading practice following a clear and structured reading program and listen to wide range of stories from modern and traditional authors.